glynnbird/yub/README.md

 * signatureVerified - whether the reply from the Yubico server was correctly signed
 * nonceVerified - whether the reply 'nonce' was the same as the outgoing 'nonce'
 * identity - the unique identifier of the Yubikey that generated the password.
 If you want to write software the detects the presence of a specific Yubikey (not just any Yubikey), then data.identity is your friend.
+* serial - the serial number of the Yubikey.
+This is derived by decoding the identity's modhex encoding.

+## Offline verification

+You can also call "yub.verifyOffline", which returns the same object in the same format but without contacting the Yubico servers i.e. it simply extracts the identity of the Yubikey from the OTP without any network access.
+This is, of course, far less secure, but is useful for offline applications.

 ## Further examples